 How many hours per week do you think our kids play outdoors?

 Plastic-free living: easy changes for home and work

 The sponge.
 Get rid of that sponge.

 How to reduce your impact on the trail

 Help keep your favourite tracks in pristine condition.

 Seeing is believing: the evaporation of Mount Kilimanjaro

-25zero are on a mission to record the receding glaciers on mountains across the world.
+25zero is on a mission to record receding glaciers on mountains across the world.